GeekG1rl/CV/README.md

 [Me as a human](https://twitter.com/marawanot)
 [Me as a machine](https://github.com/geekg1rl)

 Skills
 ------
 ### Understanding humans
 I like to help other humans.
-During hiring week of Makers, I gave a presentation to my cohort and some coaches to educate them about a recruiter's perspective to hiring.
+During hiring week of Makers, I gave a presentation to my cohort and some coaches to educate them about a recruiter's perspective to hiring (I used to be a recruiter).
+I also coached at Rails Girls the very next day following my own graduation and from October, I will teach kids aged 10+ to code every Saturday.
-I also coached at Rails Girls the very next day following my own graduation.
+Being charitable is really important to me.
+On Monday, I cut off [ten inches of hair](https://twitter.com/marawanot/status/750674917159497728) that I'd grown specifically for Little Princess Trust who specialise in making wigs for kids.

 ### Problem-solving
 When it comes to programming I love to break things apart and see if they can fit back together in new ways.
 Often, they don't play so nice.
-I like to fiddle around in the big connected mess called the internet.
-I'm good at finding the right resources for the job.
+I like to fiddle around in the big connected mess called the internet and find the right resources for the job in question.
 There are *so* many gems that do what I need.
-I didn't find a [gem](https://github.com/GeekG1rl/rspect_rspec_formatter) that would prettify RSpec output so I only went and made it with my awesome team.
+I didn't find a [gem](https://rubygems.org/gems/rspect_rspec_formatter) that would prettify RSpec output so I only went and made it with my awesome team.

 ### Communication
 I have the ability to explain complex techie jargon to your grandma.
 Try me.
 I even contributed to the course materials as I was able to put words together into easier to follow sentences.